Create a free profile to get unlimited access to exclusive show news, updates, and more!

 How did Jesse L. Martin's character Alec get his scar on The Irrational?

-In the series premiere, we learn that Alec was involved in a church bombing nearly 20 years ago that left him permanently scarred.
+During the series premiere in Season 1, we learned that Alec was involved in a church bombing nearly 20 years ago that left him permanently scarred.

 At the beginning of the episode he explains to his class that his experience recovering from the accident helped inspire his work as a behavioral scientist and professor.